chaoss/grimoirelab-manuscripts/manuscripts2/Readme.md

 - Create an `Index` object containing the elasticsearch connection information
 - Create an `Query` object using the `Index` object created
 - Add an `author_uuid` aggregation to the aggregations dict inside github object
-- Get the single valued aggregation (cardinality or number of author_uuids) using the get_aggs helper function
+- Get the single valued aggregation (cardinality or number of author_uuids) using the get_aggs method

 **Points to Note:**